The Cheapest Time to Go to Iceland

 The Cheapest Time of Year in Iceland

 Put simply, the cheapest time of year in Iceland is during its off-peak season; this covers September to November and January to May.
-Visiting Iceland in Autumn or Spring will be kind to your wallet and allow you to visit popular destinations without them being crowded, a win-win!
+Visiting Iceland in autumn or spring will be kind to your wallet and allow you to visit popular destinations without them being crowded, which is a win-win!

-Due to school holidays, a more temperate climate and the Midnight Sun, June to August are the most popular - and thus most expensive - months to visit Iceland.
-Christmas in Iceland is also a pricey time for travellers; thousands flock over because of the country’s reputation as a winter wonderland and the gusto with which the people embrace the festivities.
+Due to school holidays, a more temperate climate, and the Midnight Sun, June to August are the most popular - and thus most expensive - months to visit Iceland.
+Christmas in Iceland is also a pricey time for travelers as thousands flock over because of the country’s reputation as a winter wonderland and the gusto with which the people embrace the festivities.

-Trvelling outside of these peak months will save you money on tours, car rentals, souvenirs and, in some cases, meals and nights out.
+Traveling outside of these peak months will save you money on tours, car rentals, souvenirs, and, in some cases, meals and nights out.
 That is not to say, however, that your experience itself will be cheapened.
-The reasons that the peak months are so popular are limited to the factors mentioned above, and have nothing to do with the country’s allure and beauty the rest of the year.
+The reasons that the peak months are so popular are limited to the factors mentioned above and have nothing to do with the country’s allure and beauty the rest of the year.

-Coming between September and April provides guests with the once in a lifetime opportunity to seek the Northern Lights; the more free-spending summer travellers will have no such luck.
-In some of the most off-peak months, November, February and March, you’ll have an opportunity to marvel at the ice caves of Vatnajökull, which are only open and safe to visit in Winter.
+Coming between September and April provides guests with the once-in-a-lifetime opportunity to seek the Northern Lights; the more free-spending summer travelers will have no such luck.
+In some of the most off-peak months, November, February and March, you’ll have an opportunity to marvel at the ice caves of Vatnajokull, which are only open and safe to visit in Winter.

 In many cases, therefore, you can actually find a wider range of activities on offer if you plan your trip to during the cheaper times.
-You’ll also find much less competition for spaces on tours, and thus are likely to have more personalised interactions with your guides.
-Furthermore, the natural sites should be much less crowded, particularly if you are travelling to more remote regions such as the north, the Eastfjords and the Westfjords.
+You’ll also find much less competition for spaces on tours, and thus are likely to have more personalized interactions with your guides.
+Furthermore, the natural sites should be much less crowded, particularly if you are traveling to more remote regions such as the North, the Eastfjords, and the Westfjords.

-It is even arguable, therefore, that the best time to go to Iceland may also be the cheapest.
+You could even argue that the best time to go to Iceland may also be the cheapest.

 The Cheapest Time to Fly to Iceland

-For travellers from further afield, such as Asia, the Pacific, Africa and South America, it is not quite so simple.
+Travelers from Europe and even North America will often find incredibly cheap flights to Iceland.
+For travelers from further afield, such as Asia, the Pacific, Africa, and South America, it is not quite so simple.
 Iceland’s distance from such regions means that flights will usually be expensive, even if they are part of a great deal.

 April and May are also usually cheap times to fly to Iceland, compared to the summer months.
 But you can expect to pay a little more for a plane ticket in April and May than over winter, considering the weather is markedly better in these months.

-As June, July and August coincide with the school holidays for children in the Northern Hemisphere, flights will be much more expensive in these months from all operators.
-Even though September through to November is a part of the quiet season, it’s still a popular time of the year to travel, so you can also expect pricier tickets.
+As June, July, and August coincide with the school holidays for children in the Northern Hemisphere, flights from all operators will be much more expensive in these months.
+Even though September through November is a part of the quiet season, it’s still a popular time of the year to travel, so you can also expect pricier tickets.

 As noted, December is a particularly expensive time to visit Iceland due to the seasonal festivities.
 Flights over this month will naturally reflect this.